bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 # been created, this can be added to the pip install command.
 RUN pip install -r requirements.txt --no-cache-dir

 # Copy all the working directory to the container.
 Optionally a
 # `.dockerignore` file can be used not to copy unrelated things
 # to the continer and keep it smaller in size and less vulnerable.
 COPY . /code

+# The main purpose of a CMD is to provide defaults for an executing
+# container.
+There can only be one CMD instruction in a Dockerfile.
+# If you list more than one CMD then only the last CMD will take effect.

 CMD [ "python", "manage.py", "runserver", "0.0.0.0:8000" ]
 ```